MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 > [!NOTE]
 > Read the [**Setup your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup process.

-This article is for anyone who configures, runs, and monitors a ServiceNow Graph connector.
-It supplements the general setup process, and shows instructions that apply only for the ServiceNow Graph connector.
+This article is for anyone who configures, runs, and monitors a Azure SQL and Microsoft SQL server Graph connector.
+It supplements the general setup process, and shows instructions that apply only for the Azure SQL and Microsoft SQL server Graph connector.
 This article also includes information about [Limitations](#limitations) for the Microsoft SQL server and Azure SQL connectors.

 ## Before you get started